English as a Second Language » Frequently Asked Questions About ESL

 What kinds of services will my child receive as part of the ESL program?

 Wilkes County Schools strives to provide ESL services in the least restrictive manner possible.
-Therefore, a variety of services are offered to LEP students which are dependent upon their level of English language proficiency.
+Therefore, a variety of services are offered to LEP students, which are dependent upon their level of English language proficiency.
 Types of services currently available to our LEP students are listed below:

 Pull-out

 ESL students are pulled from the regular classroom by the ESL teacher to work on improving his/her English language skills.
-The amount of time is determined by the student’s individual needs and English proficiency levels in reading, writing, listening, and speaking.
+The amount of time is determined by the student's individual needs and English proficiency levels in reading, writing, listening, and speaking.
+This is required for Level 1 and 2 students and available for Level 3 students.

 Monitored Support

-Any student who scores a combination of level 5 Bridging and level 6 Reaching on the ACCESS for ELLs subtests will not receive direct ESL services.
-The ESL teacher will consult with the regular classroom teacher concerning the student’s academic progress.
+Any student who scores a combination of level 5 Bridging and level 6 Reaching on the ACCESS for ELs subtests will not receive direct ESL services.
+The ESL teacher will consult with the regular classroom teacher concerning the student's academic progress.
 Should the need arise, consultative students may be brought back into direct ESL services to work on specific English language skills.

 How will I know what kinds of ESL services my child will receive?